petrepatrasc/ScrumManagerWeb/README.md

 ## Changelog ##

 Changelog information is kept here.

-I'll make an effort to keep it updated so that we can look back at all of the great things that we've done :)
+### 13 October, 2013 - Email API and Translations
+    1. Enabled an internal notifications system that allows for messages to be sent between users and from the system.
+    2. Enabled internationalisation support and translated the strings currently defined in the system.
+    3. Focusing too much on delivering the API experience for the user ruins some of the overview - will focus on models for now, and return to controllers when application is more scalable.

 ### 22 September, 2013 - User API ###
-    Plan for milestone is as follows:

-    1. Create entity with required fields.
+    1. Created User entity with required fields.
-    2. Implement the following actions:
+    2. Implemented the following actions:

       a.
 Register
       b.
 Login